You are here: Home »

 The Employee Education and Support program is designed to help prepare employed family caregivers for their roles providing care, and to further strengthen the efforts of those family caregivers who are already serving in those roles.
 Representatives from interfatih CarePartners, or an area expert on a particular topic will make a free presentation to employees on topics ranging from "Living Wills and Trusts" to "The Emotional Rollercoaster of Caregiving."
 This is an opportunity for education and a time for those who are in their roles as caregivers to share with one another in a safe environment about the challenges or struggles they face in caregiving.
 For more information please contact us, by phone at 713-682-5995 or e-mail.

-The Expert Panel is designed to members of area congregations who are serving in their roles as caregiver and educational opportunity to enhance their abilities as caregivers.
+The Expert Panel is designed to give members of area congregations who are serving in their roles as caregiver an educational opportunity to enhance their abilities as caregivers.
 Presentations are led by a representative from Interfaith CarePartners or an area subject matter expert in topics ranging from "Keeping Peace in the Family" to "Stretching Your Caregiving $$$."
 Workshops are free, hosted at a congregation's campus, and can be offered as a single educational opportunity, or as a series.
 For more information contact us, by phone at 713-682-5995 or e-mail.